mebsim/TDSP/README.md

 - http://pyromancers.com/dungeon-painter-online/
 - www.piskelapp.com
+- Along with other websites that can be found in the log.

-Along with hours of messing around, until I got bored and said that will do.
+- Along with hours of messing around, until I got bored and said that will do.